 Do you REALLY need a Canada Goose coat?

 Here’s the thing though: Canada Goose parkas are VERY expensive.
-It’s honestly ridiculous (and no, I don’t like that it has real fur–I wish they made an option without it) but it lasts forever and I’ve never met ONE person who was like, “Oh, I wish I hadn’t bought that Canada Goose–it’s not worth the money.”
+It’s honestly ridiculous (and no, I don’t like that it has real fur–I wish they made an option without it) but it lasts for a LONG time and I’ve never met ONE person who was like, “Oh, I wish I hadn’t bought that Canada Goose coat–it’s not worth the money.”
 Seriously.
 Said no one EVER.

-The GREAT news though, is that I recently got Lole’s Marybeth parka (I’m doing a collab with them and they graciously agreed to send me a few coats to compare/review for you guys, because I know you’re always looking for more affordable Canada Goose alternatives!
-NOTE: I don’t have photos of it yet though, above is my Canada Goose) and it is VERY, VERY warm.
-It is as warm as Canada Goose–and is 700 fill power (the warmth measurement they use for down coats) which is actually WARMER than a Canada Goose!
+The GREAT news though, is Lole’s Marybeth parka is an AMAZING, affordable Canada Goose alternative!
+It is as warm as Canada Goose–and is 700 fill power (the warmth measurement they use for down coats), which is actually WARMER than a Canada Goose!
 (Canada Goose is 650 fill power).
+PSA: The Marybeth is also on sale right now!!

 However, the differences are in the details–these are very minor things but can be important based on your lifestyle: